DIRECTOR: Carson Mell

 Lastly, we come to the acting in the movie.
 I think the acting is hit and miss for me.
 I didn't connect or like basically any of the main characters here, so it was pretty hard to enjoy their performances.
 I think the standout here is Steve Zissis as the artist and family man.
 I think he played his role well enough that come to the end of the film, I wanted to see him survive for the most part.
 Mark Proksch as our exorcist is the one I couldn't deal with here.
 He is so annoying and over the top that his performance felt grating to me.
 I didn't care for the character at all or his influence over the others.

 - A demon is seen crawling up the stairs with blood on its face.

 - A ghost with a tentacle coming out of its vagina is shown.

 - A man is hit in the face with a bowl.

 - A man is shown with a bloody face.

 Another Evil is a movie that I think will be a hit with the critics and indie horror fans.
 The movie has this quirky character dynamic to it all.
 For me, the movie sadly misses the mark.
 The movie is light on horror and laughs.
-The comedy is probably the films biggest weakness.
-It's all played fairly deadpan and I simply wasn't a fan.
+The comedy is probably this films biggest weakness.
+It's all played fairly deadpan, and I simply wasn't a fan of it.
 It's also not helped that the villain is not likeable in any sense of the word.
 The first ten minutes of actual suspense and solid tension and a dark ending can't save this movie from being lifeless.
 Another Evil is a miss for me.